khanhnguyen18/public-obsidian-vault/AWS Solution Architect - Practice Test 1.md

 **Reference**:
 https://aws.amazon.com/global-accelerator/faqs/

+## Question 3
+- A new DevOps engineer has just joined a development team and wants to understand the replication capabilities for Amazon RDS Multi-AZ deployment as well as Amazon RDS Read-replicas.
+  Which of the following correctly summarizes these capabilities for the given database?

+**Options**
+- Multi-AZ follows asynchronous replication and spans at least two Availability Zones (AZs) within a single region.
+Read replicas follow asynchronous replication and can be within an Availability Zone (AZ), Cross-AZ, or Cross-Region.
+- Multi-AZ follows asynchronous replication and spans at least two Availability Zones (AZs) within a single region.
+Read replicas follow asynchronous replication and can be within an Availability Zone (AZ), Cross-AZ, or Cross-Region.
+- Multi-AZ follows asynchronous replication and spans one Availability Zone (AZ) within a single region.
+Read replicas follow synchronous replication and can be within an Availability Zone (AZ), Cross-AZ, or Cross-Region
+- Multi-AZ follows asynchronous replication and spans at least two Availability Zones (AZs) within a single region.
+Read replicas follow synchronous replication and can be within an Availability Zone (AZ), Cross-AZ, or Cross-Region
+- Multi-AZ follows synchronous replication and spans at least two Availability Zones (AZs) within a single region.
+Read replicas follow asynchronous replication and can be within an Availability Zone (AZ), Cross-AZ, or Cross-Region

 **Solution**
 - Multi-AZ follows synchronous replication and spans at least two Availability Zones (AZs) within a single region.
 Read replicas follow asynchronous replication and can be within an Availability Zone (AZ), Cross-AZ, or Cross-Region  #multi-az #read-replica